FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

    Channel surging can be natural phenomena.
    Rivers can rise and fall over a few tenths of a foot in matter of seconds in reaches that are expanding and contracting causing rapidly variable storage.
-   During high flow in a large river, the variation in discharge associated with stage change on the order of

-   ~0.2 ft can be 1,000 cfs or more.
+   During high flow in a large river, the variation in discharge associated with stage change on the order of ~ 0.2 ft can be 1,000 cfs or more.
-   Review the numerical surging trouble- shooting.
+   Review the numerical surging troubleshooting.
    If the channel surging is severe, the two conditions to review are:

         - Review the channel confluence and make the confluence pairs are properly assigned.
           See the CONFLUENCE.OUT file.
         - The channel grid elements in the CHAN.DAT file may be mis- identified.

 Erratic flow in the floodplain grid elements.